t2teu/Capstone-Project/README.md

 # Capstone Project
  Week 2 Capstone Project of "drowsy", an e-commerce site for Mailjard's class

-(To download my code, click on the Release link on the right)
+(To download my code, click on the Release link up and to the right)

 In this project, I created "drowsy", a website that sells comfy clothes that look good, feel great, and makes you lounge at home even better.
 The color scheme are light colors that you'd find in a child's bedroom that emphasize the "cozy" feeling.